Ghost Month and Zhong Yuan Festival | Discover Taiwanese Traditions

 Chinese cuisines have typically been divided into ‘Eight Great Cuisines’ as a means of simplifying this vast and complex tradition.

-On the day of Zhong Yuan Festival, people set altars outside their front doors.
+On the day of the Zhong Yuan Festival, people set altars outside their front doors.

 Of course, incense sticks and paper money for ghosts are indispensable.